 American's board of directors held another meeting on July 27, 2010 at which Patton Boggs LLP, its outside legal counsel, presented a copy of the final draft of the agreement and plan of merger, the voting and lockup agreements and the financing commitment letter to American's board of directors.
 After responding to questions from members of American's board of directors on the agreement and plan of merger, American's outside counsel discussed the terms of the proposed agreements.
 At this meeting, Tudor Pickering presented its financial analysis with respect to the potential transaction and answered questions from American's board of directors.
 Tudor Pickering verbally rendered its opinion that, as of July 27, 2010, the total consideration (including the potential special dividend, if any) provided in the agreement and plan of merger was fair to the holders of American common stock from a financial point of view.
 This opinion was subsequently confirmed in writing as of the same date and is attached hereto as Appendix C. Also at this meeting, Patton Boggs LLP discussed with American's directors the legal standards applicable to its decision to approve the agreement and plan of merger and the transactions contemplated thereby.
 In particular, American's directors reviewed their duties of care and loyalty, to act in good faith and in the best interests of shareholders as a whole and to reasonably inform themselves of relevant factors before making a decision.
 Senior management of American, and American's board of directors, reviewed the terms of the proposed agreement and plan of merger.
-American's board of directors concluded that the proposed transaction with Hess was in the best interests of American and its stockholders, and consideration of the factors described under "American's Reasons for the Merger," American's board of directors voted unanimously to approve the agreement and plan of merger and the transactions contemplated thereby as being in the best interests of the stockholders of American.
-American's board of directors authorized senior management to execute the agreement and plan of merger and the financing commitment letter.
+American's board of directors concluded that the proposed transaction with Hess was in the best interests of American and its stockholders, and recommended that American stockholders approve the merger and the agreement and plan of merger.
+After further discussion among the members of American's board of directors and consideration of the factors described under "American's Reasons for the Merger," American's board of directors voted unanimously to approve the agreement and plan of merger and the transactions contemplated thereby as being in the best interests of the stockholders of American.
+American's board of directors authorized senior management to execute the agreement and plan of merger and the commitment letter.
 In the evening of July 27, 2010, Hess, Merger Sub and American executed the agreement and plan of merger and the commitment letter, and Hess and American issued a joint press release publicly announcing the transaction.
-In addition, on July 27, 2010, the voting and lockup agreements were executed by the stockholders perty thereto and by Hess.
+In addition, on July 27, 2010, the voting and lockup agreements were executed by the stockholders party thereto and by Hess.
 On July 29, 2010, American filed a Report on Form 8-K with the Securities and Exchange Commission announcing that the agreement and plan of merger had been signed.